djozen/magnetisme/README.md

 Each element has a unique power ability:

 - **Water** 💧 - Knockback wave that pushes enemies away (3 tile radius + 0.2/level)
-- **Fire** 🔥 - Destroys enemy spirits in range, protects own spirits (2 tile radius + 0.2/level, 3 tile knockback)
+- **Fire** 🔥 - Destroys enemy balls in range, protects own balls (2 tile radius + 0.2/level, 3 tile knockback)
 - **Wind** 💨 - Creates a spinning tornado zone with visible particle rings (1.5 tile radius + 0.2/level, 10 seconds)
 - **Earth** 🌍 - Creates a 3-sided wall barrier with right side open (5 tiles, 10 seconds)
 - **Leaf** 🍃 - Heal and speed boost for allies in range
 - **Ice** ❄️ - Creates a freeze zone that completely stops movement (1.5 tile radius, 5 seconds, auto-removes)
-- **Glass** 🔮 - Creates an AI clone that collects spirits for 20 seconds
+- **Glass** 🔮 - Creates an AI clone that collects balls for 20 seconds
 - **Sand** 🏜️ - Slows enemies to 30% speed in visible zone (2 tile radius, persistent)
 - **Wood** 🪵 - Summon wood barriers for defense
-- **Plasma** 💥 - Energy blast without scattering spirits (12s base + 0.2s/level duration)
+- **Plasma** 💥 - Energy blast without scattering balls (12s base + 0.2s/level duration)
 - **Toxic** ☢️ - Poison enemies with 12 second damage over time
-- **Thunder** ⚡ - Teleport enemies to your base and steal their spirits (10 second zone)
+- **Thunder** ⚡ - Teleport enemies to your base and steal their balls (10 second zone)
-- **Shadow** 🌑 - Creates black hole zone (2 tiles) with magnetism (6 tiles) - attracts all spirits like Iron when Shadow is inside, makes enemies disappear for 5 seconds, visible white outline for Shadow in black zone
+- **Shadow** 🌑 - Creates black hole zone (2 tiles) with magnetism (6 tiles) - attracts all balls like Iron when Shadow is inside, makes enemies disappear for 5 seconds, visible white outline for Shadow in black zone
-- **Light** ✨ - Teleports to base with +10 bonus, deposits spirits, creates repel/heal zone (3 tiles), smooth camera transition
+- **Light** ✨ - Teleports to base with +10 bonus, deposits balls, creates repel/heal zone (3 tiles), smooth camera transition
-- **Iron** 🔩 - Magnetism that attracts all spirits in 5-tile radius for 2 seconds
+- **Iron** 🔩 - Magnetism that attracts all balls in 5-tile radius for 2 seconds
 - **Gold** 🏆 - Convert enemies to your team for 15 seconds in a 4-tile radius

 🤖 **Smart AI:**
 - AI players have unique personalities
 - Different aggression levels (30%-80%)
-- Strategic spirit collection (prioritizes close spirits <300 units)
+- Strategic ball collection (prioritizes close balls <300 units)
 - 30-second power cooldown (no power usage in first 30 seconds)
 - Optional gift power sharing (can use team's collected gift powers)